 Apps like Tinder and Badoo are now a convenient and fast way to get to know each other.
 According to the latest research, more than twenty thousand couples have started a family thanks to Tinder.
 More than a million dates from dating sites and apps take place every day around the world.

-There are studies that confirm that along with the pleasure and convenience of online dating, psychological difficulties are also brought into the lives of modern people.
+There are studies that confirm that along with the pleasure and convenience of open relationship dating, psychological difficulties are also brought into the lives of modern people.

 1. Technology leads to isolation

 Modern technology has saved us from the need to physically move to find a partner.
 To meet in real life, you need to dress attractively, find a company and go to crowded places (of interest: a club, a bar, an art exhibition).
 Agree, a lonely wandering guy or girl in a bar looking for a partner is a disturbing picture.
 And when meeting online, you can, sitting in your favorite pajamas with a cat on the couch, retouch your best photo from five years ago and accept compliments from strangers.

 2. You fall in love not with a real person, but with an image

 You go to tinder and see the best photo of a person.
 You make contact with him.
 It turns out that you have a lot in common: interests, hobbies.
 He has a similar sense of humor.
 You correspond day and night, go to the toilet with a phone – suddenly write.
 This goes on for weeks.
 You feel like you’ve found the right person.
 Share with him deeply personal experiences, talk about childhood.
 And it’s like someone else comes to a personal meeting and your illusions collapse in an instant.
 Get more info on the related topic on https://relations-blog.com/.

 3. Do not delay communication in social networks and applications